MicrosoftLearning/mslearn-openai/Instructions/Exercises/06-use-own-data.md

 ## Create an index

 To make it easy to use your own data in a prompt, you'll index it using Azure AI Search.
-You'll use the text embedding mdoel you deployed previously during the indexing process to *vectorize* the text data (which results in each text token in the index being represented by numeric vectors - making it compatible with the way a generative AI model represents text)
+You'll use the text embedding model you deployed previously during the indexing process to *vectorize* the text data (which results in each text token in the index being represented by numeric vectors - making it compatible with the way a generative AI model represents text)

 1. In the Azure portal, navigate to your Azure AI Search resource.
 1. On the **Overview** page, select **Import and vectorize data**.